letianzj/QuantTrading/README.md

 ============

 ## Project Description
+This project is not actively maintained.
+There are other open source C# projects available for example listed [here](https://github.com/EliteQuant/EliteQuant#trading-system).

 A real-time quantitative trading/backtesting platform in C#, supporting IB (full brokerage) and Google Finance (quote only).
 It adds R support through R.NET.

 ## Project Summary